plzm/azure-vm-disk-swap/readme.md

 You will need to persist the output of this script as a GitHub repository secret so that your GitHub workflows can authenticate to Azure and run commands there.
 See the [Azure Developer documentation](https://docs.microsoft.com/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-a-service-principal-secret) for how to do this.

-NOTE: you must do this before running the GitHub workflows in this repo.
+> NOTE: you must do this before running the GHA workflows in this repo.
 Otherwise, your workflows will fail since your GitHub runner will not have an Azure authentication context.

 #### [scripts/ssh/](scripts/ssh/)